Bipartite quantum states admitting a causal explanation: Discussion

-Let us recapitulate one point regarding our notion of temporal compatibility.
-Because this notion was only analyzed here in the case of light-touch observables, our conclusions regarding temporal compatibility hold for such observables (which include all Pauli observables).
-If another set of tomographically-complete observables is chosen, one may need to use an alternative state over time~\cite{FuPa22a,FuPa24a}.
-This seems reasonable from the perspective that temporal compatibility depends on the observations made.
-In other words, temporal compatibility with respect to one set of observables need not imply temporal compatibility with respect to another set of observables.
-Therefore, our results do not definitively determine what causal structures explain measurement outcomes, but they can be used to rule out certain causal structures.
-It is therefore important to investigate this direction further to see how it can contribute to the general program of quantum causal inference.

 Our work leads to several natural questions within the general program of determining plausible causal structures compatible with a given set of expectation values.
-We mention four such questions.
-(1) What is the geometry of the space of bipartite hermitian matrices $\tau\in\Alg{A}\otimes\Alg{B}$, with $\Tr_{\Alg{B}}[\tau]$ and $\Tr_{\Alg{A}}[\tau]$ density matrices, that are temporally compatible?
+We mention five such questions.
+(1) Here, we showed what states admit a plausible causal explanation.
+Dually, what channels induce a positive semidefinite state over time?
+(2) What is the geometry of the space of bipartite hermitian matrices $\tau\in\Alg{A}\otimes\Alg{B}$, with $\Tr_{\Alg{B}}[\tau]$ and $\Tr_{\Alg{A}}[\tau]$ density matrices, that are temporally compatible?
 By our work here, we know this space contains the convex space of separable density matrices (in fact, all PPT states), but we also know by earlier work that this space is neither convex nor does it contain all bipartite density matrices~\cite{SNREG23}.
-(2) To better understand compatible causal structures, it is important to investigate the case of multipartite distributions as well as more general causal structures~\cite{liu2023quantum,wolfe2021qinflation,ABHLS17,FrKl23,Fu23,BaLoOr19}.
-(3) Since our results were concerned with the spatiotemporal correlations obtained from observables that have at most two eigenvalues (termed light-touch observables) with their corresponding projective measurements, it is important to investigate extensions of our results to arbitrary positive operator-valued measures and quantum instruments~\cite{Kr83,DaLe70}.
-(4) Since our work has been formulated in the context of finite-dimensional quantum systems, a natural next step would be to analyze how this work extends to infinite-dimensional quantum systems, where measurement must take account of both quantum field theory and general relativity~\cite{FewsterVerch2020quantum}.
+(3) To better understand compatible causal structures, it is important to investigate the case of multipartite distributions as well as more general causal structures~\cite{liu2023quantum,wolfe2021qinflation,ABHLS17,FrKl23,Fu23,BaLoOr19,LieFull2024,KAPW24}.
+(4) Since our results were concerned with the spatiotemporal correlations obtained from observables that have at most two eigenvalues (termed light-touch observables) with their corresponding L\"uders projective measurements, it is important to investigate extensions of our results to arbitrary positive operator-valued measures and quantum instruments~\cite{Kr83,DaLe70,Ozawa1984,BLM1996}.
+In fact, recent work in Ref.~\cite{LiKw25} suggests that temporal compatibility in such a general measurement scheme can be approached through weak measurement and interferometry.
+(5) Since our work has been formulated in the context of finite-dimensional quantum systems, a natural next step would be to analyze how this work extends to infinite-dimensional quantum systems, where measurement must take account of both quantum field theory and general relativity~\cite{FewsterVerch2020quantum}.